-The present Shah Kings are Hindus by faith and Nepal is the Hindu Kingdom, but yet they are never hostile or even indifferent to the Buddhist traditions and belief.
+The present Shah Kings are Hindus by faith and Nepal is the Hindu Kingdom, but yet they are never hostile or even indifferent to the Buddhist traditions and beliefs.
 To the Hindus, he is the incarnation of Lord Vishnu.
 The Buddhist revere him as not one of the Bodhisattvas or the Buddha to be.
 And during the periodic performance of Samyaka or all-in-one worship organized by Buddhist the King is invited to attain in person to accept the devout offering he occupies a seat in a sacred dais.

 The priest in the Hindu temple of Muktinath is Buddhist and similarly, a priest in the temple of Mayadevi in Lumbini is Hindu priest therefore in Nepal there is a complete similarity between Hinduism and Buddhism.
-In the last day of Dasain or Durga Puja Buddhist priest dressed as Kali, Kumari, the living goddess, Ganesha and other deities prance and quiver under trance late into the night throughout the street of Kathmandu.
+On the last day of Dasain or Durga Puja Buddhist priest dressed as Kali, Kumari, the living goddess, Ganesha and other deities prance and quiver under trance late into the night throughout the street of Kathmandu.

-In Hanuman Dhoka palace the throne of Malla Kings still kept bere in Sisa Bathak, verandah-like room, open to the south and it still plays a role in the religious functions associated with the Hanuman Dhoka Durbar.
-Buddhists of the priestly cast are expected to make a ceremonial offering of Pan and Supari (the betel leaf and betel nut) to this throne before entering upon their priestly duties.
+In Hanuman Dhoka palace the throne of Malla Kings still kept bere in Sisa Bathak, a verandah-like room, open to the south and it still plays a role in the religious functions associated with the Hanuman Dhoka Durbar.
+Buddhists of the priestly caste are expected to make a ceremonial offering of Pan and Supari (the betel leaf and betel nut) to this throne before entering upon their priestly duties.

-In this Buddhist ceremony he is worshipped as a Buddhist deity and at Hindu ceremony, the King is regarded as Narayana (the supreme Hindu God.)
+In this Buddhist ceremony, he is worshipped as a Buddhist deity and at the Hindu ceremony, the King is regarded as Narayana (the supreme Hindu God.)
 Nepal was only one Hindu Kingdom of the world but now it is a secular nation.
 However, it is an intricate and beautiful tapestry formed by the interweaving of Hinduism and Buddhism.
 Religious harmony and tolerance of Nepal is a unique example of religion to the world.

 In Nepal, Hinduism and Buddhism have been strongly influenced by the beliefs and practices of Tantrism.